Creo (Pro/Engineer) vs. SolidWorks — More Fuel in the Debate

 2. Ways Creo vs SolidWorks Handle Failures.

-SolidWorks is similar, but handles failures more gracefully — not using, but not really suppressing failed features (or those that rely on the failed feature).
+SolidWorks is similar, but handles failures more gracefully — not using, but not really suppressing failing features (or those that rely on the failing feature).
 This added state gives you the opportunity to continue, showing cascading effects of the failure.
 If you know why something is failing, and you know it will fix itself when you make the next modification, then you just don’t worry about it.
 Most important, the customer has the choice of dealing with it now or later.
 It’s more graceful, for sure.

 Winner of Failure Handling: SolidWorks.